-Welcome Message from Brian R. Smith, MD and John Krystal, MD
+Welcome Message from David Coleman, MD & John Krystal, MD

 Co-Directors of the Yale Center for Clinical Investigation

-It is hard to believe that the YCCI is now entering its fourteenth year.
+It is hard to believe that the YCCI is now in its sixteenth year.
 As participants in the initial planning meetings in 2004 and early 2005, we remember our vision of establishing a home for clinical research at Yale and our excitement to be named one of the original twelve NIH- funded Clinical and Translational Science Awards (CTSA).

-With continuous funding of the Yale CTSA (renewed in 2011 and 2016) and institutional support from, the School of Medicine, Yale Medicine, and the Yale New Haven Health System, this have been a period of tremendous growth and progress.
+With continuous funding of the Yale CTSA (renewed in 2011 and renewed again 2016) and institutional support from the School of Medicine, Yale Medicine, and the Yale New Haven Health System, this has been a period of tremendous growth and progress.
 We established a robust infrastructure for clinical and translational research and expanded training and education for the next generation of investigators.
-As we approach the third renewal of our CTSA, we will continue to focus on training a new generation of interdisciplinary team scientists and facilitating innovative programs and resources to speed the delivery of treatments to improve health.
+As we face the enormous social and public health hurdles of 2020, we are more committed than ever to training a new generation of interdisciplinary team scientists and facilitating innovative programs and resources to speed the delivery of treatments to improve health.

-Another example of how we strive to create a research-friendly environment came in 2010 when the YCCI met with community leaders from Junta, one of the oldest Latino community-based non-profits in New Haven, and the African Methodist Episcopal Zion Church (AME Zion), one of the oldest African American congregations in the US.
+Health equity and community engagement are also crucial to creating a progressive, relevant, and representative research environment.
+To this end, in 2010 YCCI met with community leaders from Junta, one of the earliest and most established Latino community-based nonprofits in New Haven, and the African Methodist Episcopal Zion Church (AME Zion), one of the oldest African American congregations in the US.
 The result was the creation of the Yale Cultural Ambassadors Program as an element of the Yale “Help Us Discover” initiative.
-This new program differed from previously described efforts to engage historically underrepresented minority (URM) communities in research by directly working with local church and advocacy leaders to help raise awareness and educate their communities about the importance of participating in clinical research.
-They also serve as expert resources, advising Yale investigators on how to reach these underserved populations through study design and recruitment efforts that include culturally sensitive messaging.
+This new program differed from previously described efforts to engage historically underrepresented minority (URM) communities in research by directly working with local church and advocacy leaders to help raise awareness and educate these communities about the importance of participating in clinical research.
+The ambassadors also serve as expert resources, advising Yale investigators on how to reach these underserved populations through study design and recruitment efforts that include culturally sensitive messaging.

-Over the past 3 years each study engaging the Cultural Ambassadors has had historically underrepresented population participation ranging from 22-89%, with one exception at 12%.
-The successes to date have resulted in an MOU with the FDA Office of Minority Health.
+Over the past 5 years each study engaging the Cultural Ambassadors has had historically underrepresented population participation ranging from 22-89%, with one exception at 12%.
+These successes have resulted in an MOU with the FDA Office of Minority Health.
 The focus of the partnership is the development of scientific collaborations, outreach, and educational initiatives, as well as intellectual partnerships between FDA and Yale.

 YCCI strives to respond to the needs of Yale’s research community and we’re continuously reevaluating our services to seek ways to improve them.
 Over the past several years, we have made tremendous strides in establishing an informatics infrastructure to seamlessly integrate all components of clinical research.
 This has increased efficiency, eased the administrative burden of investigators, and facilitated data and biospecimen collection and management.
-In fact, Yale was the first Epic, Yale’s enterprise-wide electronic health record (EHR), site in the country to link directly to the OnCore clinical trials management system (CTMS) to support research billing compliance.
-We can also be proud of the research innovations we have helped to achieve in the use of the EHR to support clinical research awareness.
+In fact, Yale was the first site in the country—through Epic, Yale’s enterprise-wide electronic health record (EHR)—to link directly to the OnCore clinical trials management system (CTMS) to support research billing compliance.
+We are also proud of the research innovations we have fostered through the use of the EHR to support clinical research awareness.
 In March 2015, the Yale “Help Us Discover program” was greatly enhanced by direct integration with Epic.
 The decision has allowed us to focus on many direct-to-patient innovations using our EHR, including the development of a direct-to-patient research portal in the MyChart patient portal.
-With no advertisement, the MyChart research profiles have resulted in over 2,000 new volunteers for clinical trials.
+With no advertisements, the MyChart research profiles have resulted in over 3,329 new volunteers for clinical trials.
 More impressive than the number itself is that 76% of those agreeing to be screened have already consented and participated in at least one study, including 36% from URM populations.
-We have also been an early adopter of the Epic functionality to allow the EHR to auto-match patients for trials and message them directly and anonymously through MyChart.
-We have used the platform in 15 studies with ~1,900 responses.
-This has resulted in more than 500 enrolled in clinical studies.
+We were also an early adopter of the Epic functionality to allow the EHR to auto-match patients for trials and message them directly and anonymously through MyChart.
+We have used the platform in 40 studies with ~ 3,435 responding as interested.